SkeyPr/Routing_Example/README.md

 • I have implemented and simulated an Internet network in Cisco packet tracer Student.

 • I have used the Router – PT, because it has all the necessary ports pre – installed, so it is much more convenient to use.

 • For switches, I have used the generic 2950 – 24 switch, which has 24 ports.

 • For end devices, I have used generic laptops for the same.

 • For connection between an end device and a switch, I have used the Copper – Straight through cable.

 • For connection between a router and a switch, I have used a Copper – Straight through cable.

-• For connections between 2 routers, I have used either Optic Fiber or Serial DCE cable o Note that I have prioritized using the Optic fiber cable rather than the Serial DCE cable. o I have done this in such a way because the Optic fiber is much more faster than the Serial cable in terms of transferring data.
+• For connections between 2 routers, I have used either Optic Fiber or Serial DCE cable.

+o Note that I have prioritized using the Optic fiber cable rather than the Serial DCE cable.

+o I have done this in such a way because the Optic fiber is much more faster than the Serial cable in terms of transferring data.

-• The steps I followed
+• The steps I followed:

 1. Setting up a laptop and the corresponding router:+